citp/privacy-policy-historical/d/da/dai/dailymail.com.md

 (iii) Unique identifiers: device IDs in order to save your preferences against an identifier to refer to on subsequent pages.

-(iv) Device Settings: Information from your device’s setting such as access to your GPS location/Information related to the location of your device so that we know which version of the website to serve you;
+(iv) Device Settings: Information from your device's setting such as access to your GPS location/Information related to the location of your device so that we know which version of the website to serve you;

 (v) Network/connections: Your IP address, so that we can recognise if you have visited us before and allow your device to communicate with our websites and apps.

 (vi) Cookies: Data from cookies or similar technologies placed on your device which tells us about your use of our websites and/or selected third party websites.
-Please see Section 10 “Cookies” below for more information about our use of cookies and other similar technologies.
+Please see Section 10 'Cookies' below for more information about our use of cookies and other similar technologies.

   * Information about transactions made